kauereblin/learn/Principles/README.md

 > Tell, Don't Ask.

-It's a principle that suggest to avoid asking for the state of an object to make a decision.
+It's a principle that suggest avoiding asking for the state of an object to make a decision.
 Instead, tell the object what to do.

 ```
 class Foo {